kestra-io/docs/docs/developer-guide/best-practice/README.md

 ```

 Internally:
-- Each taskRun on a flow will be added on the same object that contains all tasks executed on this flow.
+- Each TaskRun on a flow will be added on the same object that contains all tasks executed on this flow.
-- Each TaskRun status changed is read by the Kestra Executor (at most 3 for a task = CREATED, RUNNING, SUCCESS)
+- Each TaskRun status change is read by the Kestra Executor (at most 3 for a task: CREATED, RUNNING then SUCCESS).
-- For each state on the Executor, we need
+- For each state on the Executor, we need:
-    - to fetch the serialized object over the network
+    - to fetch the serialized object over the network,
-    - deserialize the object, find the next task or tasks and serialize the execution object
+    - to deserialize the object, find the next task or tasks and serialize the execution object,
-    - to send the serialized object over the network
+    - to send the serialized object over the network.
 - The bigger the execution object, the longer it will take to handle this serialization phase.
 - Since we rely on Kafka or a database for storing the object, large message will lead to slow the execution (due to network transmission or deserialization).
 Moreover, Kafka has a size limit on messages it can accept (default: 1MB).
 Larger messages will not be accepted and will lead to a FAILED execution.